hazimtimimi/tb_mapper/README.md

 ## Acknowledgments

-This is built on original work from [Tom Hiatt](https://github.com/tomhiatt) and [Philippe Glaziou](https://github.com/glaziou), and was inspired by ideas from Jonathan Polansky.
+This is built on original work from [Tom Hiatt](https://github.com/tomhiatt) and [Philippe Glaziou](https://github.com/glaziou), and was inspired by ideas from [Jonathan Polonsky](https://github.com/jpolonsky).